MicrosoftLearning/mslearn-databricks/Instructions/Exercises/DE-01-Real-time-ingestion.md

 ---
 lab:
-    title: 'Real-time Ingestion and Processing with Spark Structured Streaming and Delta Lake with Azure Databricks'
+    title: 'Real-time data processing with Spark Structured Streaming and Delta Lake with Azure Databricks'
 ---

-# Real-time Ingestion and Processing with Spark Structured Streaming and Delta Lake with Azure Databricks
+# Real-time data processing with Spark Structured Streaming and Delta Lake with Azure Databricks

 Spark Structured Streaming allows you to process data in real-time with end-to-end fault tolerance.
 Delta Lake enhances this by providing a storage layer with ACID transactions, ensuring data integrity and consistency.
 You can ingest data from cloud storage into Delta Lake, and use Delta Live Tables to manage and optimize your streaming data pipelines.